 - Streamlining grantmaking processes to reduce the burden on grantees

-- Strengthening organizations through general operating support and capacity building
+- Strengthening organizations through general operating support, capacity building, and/or multiyear funding

 - Supporting leaders of color and small, dynamic grassroots organizations

 - Engaging grantees and members of the community in decision making

 - Providing seed funding for start-up nonprofit organizations or social entrepreneurs

 - Supporting and nurturing talent, leadership and potential in grantees and community members